Game of Thrones dragons fired up season 8: Here's how they were made

 Avengers: Endgame review -- Marvel thrill ride tops Infinity War: The satisfying superhero epic doesn't leave a second to spare.
 No spoilers.

-Discuss: Game of Thrones dragons fired up season 8: Here's how they were made
+Discuss: Game of Thrones dragons fired up season 8: How Drogon and friends were made

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.